 Family is another source of pride in the local brewing community that extends to yet another husband and wife partnership at Suarez Family Brewing.
 A self-described ‘mom and pop production brewery’ that puts out some of the most refreshing, crisp beers in the Hudson Valley.
 Their knack for unfiltered lagers and dry, delicately hopped ales have made this Livingston, NY brewery truly a standout in the valley.
 In an age of heavy handed beers competing for your taste buds, these elegantly focused beers truly shine through.

 So many outstanding breweries are sinking into our soil that there is no surprise the bustling river town of Beacon is now home to Hudson Valley Brewery.
 When you walk in the brewery you are greeted with a wall of barrels that house future releases.
 The crew at Hudson Valley Brewery has made quite a name for themselves in a very short amount of time.
-Their blueberry sour farmhouse ale, Amulet, was a standout of Hudson Valley Craft Beer Week this past year and they have continued to garner attention for their barrel aged concoctions and big hoppy ales.
-Their ambitious opening and in your face wood aging process is a sign of the times here in the Hudson Valley, where breweries aren’t afraid to do their own thing and let you know there is plenty more on the horizon.
+Their ambitious beer releases and in your face wood aging process is a sign of the times here in the Hudson Valley, where breweries aren’t afraid to do their own thing and let you know there is plenty more on the horizon.

-Just a short ride over the Newburgh-Beacon bridge will direct you towards a brewery as fresh and new as their beer, Equilibrium in Middletown.
+Just a short ride over the Newburgh-Beacon Bridge will direct you towards Equilibrium in Middletown.
 Where hazy, bright orange beer brims with enough citrus character that you may convince yourself it’s good for you.
 In fact their Mmm….osa is a play on the brunch favorite, combining hops and fresh orange to deliver enough happiness and vitamin C to last a week.
 The folks at Equilibrium seem to have perfected the turbid, unfiltered juicy style that has beer hounds everywhere in an uproar.
-Be on the lookout for their very recently opened tap room and grill.